 Also, should you choose to not seek medical attention, the defendant in a personal injury claim may make the case that they don't owe you much if the injury was not serious enough for you to seek medical attention in the aftermath.

 Like we mentioned earlier, an attorney is often very useful in determining who the responsible parties are in your injury.
 For instance, in the case of an injury at a music festival, you may sue the festival entity itself, a subcontractor who supplied equipment that factored into your injury, or even the owner of the property hosting the event.

-If the event took place on city or government owned property, as many festivals do, you must also follow additional guidelines to sue a government entity.
+If the event took place on the city or government-owned property, as many festivals do, you must also follow additional guidelines to sue a government entity.

 Whatever course of action you take, be sure that you have all the guidance you need so that you can rest assured you receive fair and complete compensation when the matter ultimately resolves.